aaronblondeau/aaronblondeau_com/posts/june_2024/genkit.md

 3) Ability to use multiple models (even those running locally like ollama).
 4) **Reliable structured data output from the llm.**

 Genkit does an excellent job of filling these needs.
-For the developer they provide a UI that helps you to run prompts as well as to analyze the inputs/outputs of each step in a multi-prompt workflow.
+For the developer it provides a UI that helps you to run prompts as well as analyze the inputs/outputs of each step in a multi-prompt workflow.
 Here is a screenshot of my Genkit UI instance showing all my flows.

 ![Screenshot of Genkit UI](/assets/images/genkit_ui_a.png)

 There also appears to be support for non-google models : [https://github.com/TheFireCo/genkit-plugins/tree/main](https://github.com/TheFireCo/genkit-plugins/tree/main)

 For the language models, Genkit provides the concept of [Flows](https://firebase.google.com/docs/genkit/flows).
 A flow basically combines a prompt with a set of "tools" or actions that the llm can take.
-Like other frameworks in this space [ZOD](https://zod.dev/) is used to provide schema and typing information for both the input and output of flows and actions.
+Like other frameworks in this space [ZOD](https://zod.dev/) is used to provide schema information for both the input and output of flows and actions.

 For example here is the code for my **flow** that sets the color of lights in a room.
-It has a prompt that helps set the context of what is trying to be done.
+It has a prompt that helps set the context of what needs to be done.
 It also has a set of tools it can use : extractColor, convertColorToHex, setLEDColor

 ```JavaScript
 // Primary level flow for setting the room's lighting.